swallowcamel/nancywiki/Initial-RC-ToDo.md

 * Write documentation for all existing features
 * Write documentation on how to extend Nancy

+## Testing
+* Look into simplifying unit testing of Nancy modules
+* Possibly create a test harness for Nancy applications that you can use in your tests

 ## Misc
 * Cleanup the cookies so request and response have the same structure.
 * Migrate session to DynamicDictionary (while maintaining current "is dirty" features).